 MonteCarlo has a highly parallel workload of independent simulations and a sequential task that aggregates the results.
-The sequential task's heap examiner checks that both the parallel task of the same iteration and the sequential task from the previous iteration have retired.

 Parallelism in KMeans is limited by a non-trivial serial computation following each parallel iteration of the clustering algorithm.
 The serial computation is executed in a separate task which, by virtue of having three heap roots leading to possible effects, requires three heap examiners.
 In this case, the conflicts are between consecutive instances of the sequential task and with heap accesses made by the parent thread following the last iteration.
 The heap examiner efficiency is sufficient to extract the parallelism in KMeans.